khrt/Raisin/README.md

     route_param id => 'Raisin::Types::Integer', sub { ... };

-## params, delete, get, patch, post, put
+## params, del, get, patch, post, put

 It is are shortcuts to `route` restricted to the corresponding HTTP method.